nf-core/viralrecon/docs/usage.md

 ### `--assemblers`

 Specify which assembly algorithms you would like to use.
-Available options are `spades`, `metaspades` and `unicycler` (Default: 'spades,metaspades,unicycler').
+Available options are `spades`, `metaspades`, `unicycler` and `minia` (Default: 'spades,metaspades,unicycler,minia').

 ### `--skip_vg`